J-Wheeler849277/santainspace/standards-signatures.md

 # Code Standards Signatures
 **USE THIS TO SIGN THE CODE STANDARDS**
-*Please only replace the dotted line next to your name with this Format:*
+*Please only replace the dotted line next to your name with this format:*
 *Signed DD/MM/YYYY*

 ## Signatures